I LOVE TO HELP HIGHLY-SENSITIVE PEOPLE, EMPATHS & INTROVERTS CREATE A LIFE THEY LOVE.

 Misophonia & high-sensitivity can both be present.

-• HSPs (like others) can develop OCD, which is an anxiety diagnosis.
-Some HSP overwhelm can look similar to OCD, but does not meet diagnostic criteria, but is the result of sensory overload & decreases in the absence of sensory overwhelm.
+• HSPs (like others) can develop OCD, which is an anxiety-based diagnosis.
+Some HSP sensory overwhelm can present similarly to OCD, but does not meet diagnostic criteria.
+Usually what looks like OCD is the result of sensory overload & decreases or ceases when sensory overwhelm is absent.

 • HSPs (like others) can develop & meet diagnostic criteria for Anxiety, Depression, Trauma & PTSD.
 The main difference is that HSPs may be more vulnerable to mental health issues & ESPECIALLY if their childhood was not one of increasing confidence, boundaries & emotional intelligence.
 HSPs are more negatively impacted by a negative environment.
 For example, not being emotionally supported by caregivers can cut deeper & manifest emotional issues that non-HSPs would not relate to.
 Something very subtle causes a strong ripple effect, because HSPs track things on a deeper level & young children, because of their brain development always think it’s about them.